rohitguptagit/sunfish-ivf-success-calculator/README.md

 ## Ready to Go!

 At this stage, you should have both the front-end and the back-end up and running.
 Feel free to use different form values within the application to test different results for each calculation.
+You can submit the form request using the 'Calculate Success' button at the bottom of the page.
+You will receive a response in the form of an object containing the score and the success rate (this can be viewed using the browser console).
+The visual representation of the response is discussed below.

 ### Notes: